Ipaye/rn-flashcard/README.md

 A react native application to help quiz you on different topics by displaying flashcard.

 # How to run

 run `npm install` or `yarn install` to get all the project dependencies, then run `npm start` or `yarn start` to start the dev server.

+# Platform Test

+The application was tested on an android device using expo client